 Memory aliasing and mismatched memory types

-When a given location in the physical address space has multiple virtual addresses, this is described as aliasing.
+When a given location in the physical address space has multiple virtual addresses, this is called aliasing.

-Attributes are based on virtual addresses because attributes come from the translation tables.
-When there are multiple aliases of a physical location, it is important that all the virtual aliases have compatible attributes.
-By compatible we mean:
+Attributes are based on virtual addresses.
+This is because attributes come from the translation tables.
+When a physical location has multiple aliases, it is important that all of the virtual aliases have compatible attributes.
+We describe compatible as:

-- If the attributes are not compatible, the memory accesses might not behave as you expect, and this can impact performance.
+If the attributes are not compatible, the memory accesses might not behave like you expect, which can impact performance.

 This diagram shows two examples of aliasing.
-The two aliases of location A have compatible attributes, this is the recommended approach.
-The two aliases of location B have incompatible attributes (Normal and Device), and this can negatively affect coherency and performance:
+The two aliases of location A have compatible attributes.
+This is the recommended approach.
+The two aliases of location B have incompatible attributes (Normal and Device), which can negatively affect coherency and performance: